gardener/gardener/docs/proposals/20-ha-control-planes.md

 <img src="assets/watch-request-del-targeting-follower.png"/>

 _Observations:_
-* Etcd intra cluster network traffic remains same, observed there is no change in network traffic pattern.
+* etcd intra cluster network traffic remains same, observed that there is no change in the network traffic pattern.
 * Follower `etcd-main-1` to `etcd-client` max egress is 222B/s.
-* watch lists the keys which are deleted, not values.
+* Watch lists the keys which are deleted, not their values.
 </details>